symbiocyte/MNase/README.md

 # MNase
 Tools for analysing MNase digested genomic DNA

-Contains an R package that can be used to analyse nucleosomal patterns.
+Contains an R functions that can be used to analyse nucleosomal patterns.